Marriage Record of Charles Jacques François Perrotin and Catherine O’Grady

 According to this record, François and Catherine were no youngsters when they were married.
 He was 42; she was 25 – a bit older than the typical brides of the time.
 The priest’s notation that Catherine signed her name with an X, “her mark” suggests she could not read and write.
 That would not be unusual for a young girl who fled dire poverty during the Great Irish Potato Famine.

-There were three witnesses to the marriage: Nancy Petters, A. Cook, and J.P.
+There were three witnesses to the marriage: Nancy Pettiss, A. Cook, and J.P.
 Brinck.

-I could not find Nancy Petters in any of my research, but I did find J.P.
+I found J.P.
 Brinck in the United States 1860 Census.
 He was a 34-year-old boot and shoe manufacturer from Norway, married and the father of five young children who ranged in age from six months to eight years old.
 Another record lists him as Johannes Petter Brinck.
-Was Nancy Petters his wife?
 The census shows his wife’s initials were C.E.
 She was a milliner, so she might have known or even worked with Catherine, a seamstress.

 Father John Pierre, French Missionary